-The Joint International Taskforce on Shared Intelligence and Collaboration (JITSIC) brings together 38 of the world’s national tax administrations, that have committed to more effective and efficient ways to deal with tax avoidance on a global scale.
+The Joint International Taskforce on Shared Intelligence and Collaboration brings together 38 of the world’s national tax administrations, that have committed to more effective and efficient ways to deal with tax avoidance on a global scale.
 Members are able to collaborate within the framework of bilateral and multilateral conventions, sharing resources and expertise to address common issues.

-How does the JITSIC operate?
+How does the taskforce operate?

-The JITSIC provides tax administrations (ATO in Australia) with an efficient platform for information exchange and collaboration.
+The taskforce provides tax administrations (ATO in Australia) with an efficient platform for information exchange and collaboration.
 Best practices for engagement amongst tax administrations are developed, enhancing the quality of interactions and reducing the need for tax administrations to negotiate an engagement framework every time they want to collaborate with another country.

-Who are the members of JITSIC?
+Who are the members?

 |Czech Republic||Ireland||New Zealand||Turkey|

-Nyman Gibson Miralis specialise in all aspects of white collar crime law, including laws concerning tax offences, serious financial crime, money laundering, fraud and bribery of foreign public officials.
-Contact us if you require assistance.
+Nyman Gibson Miralis provides expert advice and representation in all aspects of white collar crime and corporate crime law, including laws concerning money laundering, fraud, tax offences and bribery.